nalej/docs/docs/tutorials/dockerappinnalej.md

 }
 ```

-This is perfect... if this app wasn't in Docker.
-But it is, and we need to modify the descriptor so it fits our necessities.
+This would be perfect... if this app wasn't in Docker.
+But it is, so let's modify the descriptor to fit our necessities.

 ### Declaring the use of a private image

-So, we need to declare that we're going to use a private image, which is somewhere else, and we need to give the system a way to access this resource.
+We need to declare that we're going to use a private image (which is somewhere else), and we need to give the system a way to access this resource.
 This is established in a piece of the JSON that looks like this:

 ```javascript
 {